mimoralea/king-pong/README.md

     -it mimoralea/king:v1 /bin/bash
 ```

-This command redirects the X11 session to your local computer as well as it maps the local directory with the source code to the `/king` directory in the container.
+This command redirects the X11 session to your local computer.
+You need this so that Pygame can open the window in your local system.
+This command also maps the local current directory `.` containing the source code to the `/king` directory in the container.

 ### Run the app: